-A minimum of forty-five (45) days after the completion of the SSDS installation and full startup, indoor air samples will be collected from four (4) locations within the mitigation area.
+SVI testing will be completed at the Site outside the area of influence of the SSDS, forty-five days after the completion of the SSDS installation and full startup.
+SVI testing will be conducted during the heating season.
+Indoor air samples will be collected from the locations identified on Figure 3.
 One (1) outdoor air sample will also be collected as part of this sampling event.
 Pending results, these samples will act as "endpoint" samples to confirm "the effectiveness of remedial measures" per the NYSDOH Guidance.
-In the event that one or more of these samples show targeted VOCs at levels above the appropriate SCGs, resampling will be completed within 30 days of the receipt of sample results.
-If similar results occur, changes to the mitigation system will be made and subsequent sampling will be completed until VOC concentrations in indoor air are below the SCGs.
+In the event that one or more of these samples show targeted VOCs at levels above the appropriate SCGs, re-sampling will be completed within 30 days of the receipt of sample results or the SSDS system will be extended to obtain influence in the areas of failure.
+If similar results occur, changes to the mitigation system will be made and subsequent sampling will be completed until VOC concentrations in indoor air are below the SCGs or the SSDS is shown to be effective at obtaining influence over the area of proposed mitigation.
+It should be noted that TCE was utilized at the facility for over 35 years and there may be off-gassing from building materials where incidental spills occurred on concrete or other porous materials that may impact indoor air.
+The potential impact of this is unknown and may need to be a considered when assessing SVI testing results.
+A product inventory will be completed in accordance with the Final Guidance for Evaluating Soil Vapor Intrusion in the State of New York dated October 2006.

-The indoor air sampling will be completed in substantial accordance with the procedures provided in the Final Guidance for Evaluating Soil Vapor Intrusion in the State of New York dated October 2006.
-The applicable procedures to be implemented as part of this investigation are summarized below:
+The installation and sampling of the sub-slab vapor points will be completed in accordance with the procedures provided in the Final Guidance for Evaluating Soil Vapor Intrusion in the State of New York dated October 2006.
+The applicable procedures to be implemented as part of this investigation are summarized below (refer to Figure 3 for approximate locations):